Welcome to the School of Education

 Students pursuing licensure programs have major responsibility for making certain that they meet concomitant and/or antecedent requirements as well as the academic program requirements for the licensure they seek.

 Legislation enacted in 1985 required the Minnesota Board of Teaching to adopt examinations for assessing skills in reading, writing, and mathematics for teachers licensed under Board authority and to adopt rules for implementation and ongoing administration of licensure tests.
-In addition, Minnesota Statute 122A.09(e) requires the Minnesota Board of Teaching to adopt general pedagogy and content tests for teacher licensure (Praxis II-Content/PLT).
-Effective September 1, 2001, all candidates applying for their first Minnesota teaching license will also be required to complete the adopted examinations in general professional knowledge and examinations in specific content fields.
+In addition, Minnesota Statute 122A.09(e) requires the Minnesota Board of Teaching to adopt general pedagogy and content tests for teacher licensure.

-Effective September 1, 2010, MTLE replaced Praxis as the means by which basic skills, content and pedagogical knowledge are assessed.
+Effective September 1, 2010, Minnesota adopted the Minnesota Teacher Licensure Examinations (MTLE) as the means by which basic skills, content and pedagogical knowledge are assessed.
 (Revised 9/2009, Minnesota Board of Teaching; http://education.state.mn.us).